Andy Galpin's Supplement List: Maximize Your Performance

 Dose

-Jarrow , Life Extension are some of my personal used brands
+Jarrow and Life Extension are brands I've personally used.

 Ashwagandha

-Galpin mentions Ashwagandha in an interview with Tim Ferris saying it can be useful for regulating cortisol and help with managing stress and better sleep.
+Galpin mentions Ashwagandha in an interview with Tim Ferris, saying it can be useful for regulating cortisol, managing stress, and improving sleep.

-Ashwagandha is an adaptogenic herb that through its ability to regulate cortisol may also help increase testosterone levels in men and support cognitive function
+Ashwagandha is an adaptogenic herb that, through its ability to regulate cortisol, may also support testosterone levels in men and cognitive function.

 Dose